 Conversion to LP / Propane is detailed in the installation instructions provided with the conversion kit.
-Generally, this will require the replacement of the burner orifices and the spring assembly in the pressure regulator.
-Approved conversion kits are listed below:
+Generally, this will require the replacement of the burner orifices and the spring/stem assembly in the pressure regulator.
+In the U.S. if installation is above 2,000 ft., refer to Table 13 (page 38) to determine the correct orifice size and regulator pressure.
+See example below.